Scripps Mercy Family Medicine Residency

 - Dr. Rakesh Patel (2003) began working at Neighborhood Healthcare after graduation and is now their CEO.
 He is a community health leader for northern San Diego County.

-- Dr. Eric Leute (2004) is medical director of the Imperial Beach Community Clinic.
-He has hired six Scripps Family Medicine Residency Program graduates who also teach our residents in the inpatient and OB settings.
+- Dr. Courtney Summers (2011) is chief medical officer of the Imperial Beach Community Clinic.
+Eight Scripps Family Medicine Residency Program graduates work at this FQHC and our residents admit those patients to Scripps Mercy Hospital Chula Vista in the teaching inpatient and OB service.

 - Three graduates are practicing in Hawaii, including Dr. Mikela Yarawamai (2015) who is originally from the Big Island and now works closely with the native Hawaiian people.